 How many photographers work for Bedford Photography?

-There a five girls including myself that are all qualified in photographing as principal photographers, their names are Tabatha, Rowena, Eliza and Sam.
+There a four girls including myself that are all qualified in photographing as principal photographers, their names are Tabatha, Rowena, and Eliza.
 I have known and worked alongside these girls for years, as we all started our photography journey at a company called Blumenthal Photography.
 Training together at the company, we all have a very similar natural and candid approach and style of photography.

 Are you a candid photographer?